-To ensure goodness of fit with Rice culture, DINL systematically involves students in DINL management — to include the Student Association president.
-These students assist with design strategies that ensures leader development is compatible with the experience of all students, and particularly first generation students, students in part time work environments, student activists, and international students.
+To ensure goodness of fit with Rice culture, DINL systematically involves students in the creation and management of DINL initiatives — including residential college affiliates, part-time student workers, and the student association president.
+These students assist with design strategies to ensure that leader development is compatible with the experience of all students, and particularly first generation students, students in part time work environments, student activists, and international students.

 The DINL is establishing award and recognition structures for students and faculty, and by establishing leadership criteria for awards for Rice alumni.